If you would like to speak to the Students' Union Advice Officer, please request a meeting via this link.

 Rejection

-This means that the complaint has been dismissed and there is no course of action following this decision.
-With all outcomes, there will be a written response explaining the decision.
+This means that the complaint has not been accepted and the reccomendations will not be implemented.
+With all outcomes, there will be a written response detailing the decision.

 What can the students’ union do to support me?